 That’s a long list of documents and every time the team makes a change to the software they need to update some or all of the software documentation.
 Think about the impact of that on your software team–it can easily take longer to update all the documentation than to update the software!
 What to do?

 This is where automatic generation of documentation from software tools makes a huge difference.
 First consider the documents that are most frequently affected by changes to the software: requirements, design, test, and trace documents.
 Then look at the information already stored and managed in the team’s development tools and develop ways to extract that information into the formal compliance documentation.
-For example, exporting a set of test cases from a test management tool and turning them into a formal software test protocol document, signed off in Doc Control.
+For example, you can export a set of test cases from a test management tool and turn them into a formal software test protocol document, signed off in Doc Control.

 In my experience, once a software team has gone through the laborious process of creating all the documentation by hand, they can be very resourceful in figuring out ways to automatically generate document content.
 Investing time up front on this kind of automation will save time on every subsequent software release.